Throughout 2018 we enjoyed many good times in our therapeutic gardening groups growing fresh food and flowers and making beautiful green creations.

 For gardeners with dementia, this activity is always enjoyed as digging in the dirt is incredibly therapeutic and has many positive outcomes.

-With gardening groups for mental wellbeing, our gardeners prepared the soil and planted seedlings of flowers, herbs and veggies in a variety of gardens.
+With gardening groups for mental health, our gardeners prepared the soil and planted seedlings of flowers, herbs and veggies in a variety of gardens.

 These are simple activities that can be completed in any garden, any location and enjoyed by everyone…perfect if you’re just getting started with therapeutic gardening!